 You could look at this album as the greatest waste of talent on vinyl.
 You’ve got some of the greatest jazz performers around playing…straight soul charts.
 Yet, it works.
 Shepp was the brash youngster of the 1960s jazz avant-garde.
 He was, typically, a step behind the leading lights, and rarely seemed to deliver on what his talent promised, but, he was only one step behind, and he still delivered something, all of which does count.
 Tellingly, the first session for For Losers was just a few days after Albert Ayler‘s New Grass, with the same producer (Bob Thiele).
 Additional material from these sessions was later released on the forgettable outtakes collection Kwanza.
 In the rapprochement between jazz and rock, Shepp’s style may have ended up being one not pursued by others, usually dismissed as being too deferential to rock/soul structures, but it still holds up on its own terms decades later.

-Rock, country, etc. musicians making albums of traditional pop “standards” are just something that needs to be accepted as some kind of sad inevitability.
+Rock, country, etc. musicians making albums of traditional American pop “standards” are just something that needs to be accepted as some kind of sad inevitability.
 They sell like hotcakes.
 If you set aside the category of singers like Scott Walker, who seemed fit for traditional pop from the outset, there is a long history of “crossover” attempts in this direction.
-Just before The Beatles broke up, the first solo album by a group member was Ringo Starr‘s Sentimental Journey (1970), a collection of standards.
+Just before The Beatles broke up, Ringo Starr released Sentimental Journey (1970), a collection of standards.
 The biggest pioneer, though, was Harry Nilsson, with A Little Touch of Schmilsson in the Night (1973).
-That was followed by Willie Nelson‘s Stardust (1978), and everything from Linda Ronstadt‘s What’s New (1983) to Sinéad O’Connor‘s Am I Not Your Girl?
-(1992), Rod Stewart‘s It Had to Be You… The Great American Songbook (2002) and beyond.
+That was followed by João Gilberto‘s Amoroso (1977) and Willie Nelson‘s smash hit Stardust (1978), and everything from Linda Ronstadt‘s What’s New (1983) to Sinéad O’Connor‘s Am I Not Your Girl?
+(1992), Rod Stewart‘s It Had to Be You… The Great American Songbook (2002), and beyond.
 Sure, Dylan had done crooning before, if you paid attention (you probably didn’t).
 But doing a standards album at age 73, well, it seems to prove Keith Richards‘ claim that Dylan’s “christian” phase was a ploy to sell records.
 After all, to promote Shadows in the Night, Dylan gave an exclusive interview with the magazine for AARP (American Association for Retired Persons).
 Who else but old, retired people want to buy an album of standards?
 Yeah, Dylan sings better here than on Christmas in the Heart, but who cares?
 His voice is still ravaged, and there are better singers out there to do pure singing.
 And Frank Sinatra albums are still available…